 This deposit type consists of magnesian magnetite skarn formed during mafic trap magmatism.
-The deposit type occurs mainly in the North Asia (Siberian) Craton in connection with late Paleozoic and early Mesozoic tectonism and magmatism.
+The deposit type occurs mainly in the North Asia Craton in connection with late Paleozoic and early Mesozoic tectonism and magmatism.
 Spatial distribution of deposits is controlled by deep basement faults, magmatic trap centers, and occurrence of dolomite and evaporate sequences in lower parts of the crust.
 The occurrence of evaporite and Ca-Na salt brines are important.

-Four types of deposits occur: (1) steeply-dipping ore shoots containing brecciated skarn in diatreme; (2) gently-dipping, stratabound deposits occurring under dolerite sills and interlayered sills in calcareous rock; (3) steeply-dipping veins; and (4) lavered deposits in caldera depressions.
-Main deposits occur in explosion pipes that extend to depths of 1,000 to 1,200 m.
-Calc-silicate and magnesium-silicate skarn are widespread along with epidote, chloriteamphibole, serpentine-chlorite, and calcite metasomatite.
+Four types of deposits occur: (1) steeply-dipping ore shoots containing brecciated skarn in diatreme; (2) gently-dipping, stratabound deposits occurring under dolerite sills and interlayered sills in calcareous rock; (3) steeply-dipping veins; and (4) layered deposits in caldera depressions.
+The main deposits occur in explosion pipes that extend to depths of 1,000 to 1,200 m.
+Calc-silicate and magnesium-silicate skarn are widespread along with epidote, chlorite-amphibole, serpentine-chlorite, and calcite metasomatite.
 The main part of magnesian magnetite deposits is associated with hydrothermal alteration.
-Deposits contain halite, anhydrite, typical oolitic hematite, and magnetite that form lenses in massive and banded ore.
+Deposits contain halite, anhydrite, typical oolitic hematite, and magnetite that occur in lenses in massive and banded ore.
 The depositional environment consists of intrusion of trap-related mafic magma into evaporate horizons with brine.
 Examples of the deposit type are at Kapaevskoye, Korshunovskoe, Nerjundinskoye, and Rudnogorskoe, Russia.

-V. Deposits Related to Subaerial Extrusive Rocks.

-B. Deposits Associated with Felsic to Intermediate Extrusive Rocks and Dike
+- V. Deposits Related to Subaerial Extrusive Rocks. - B. Deposits Associated with Felsic to Intermediate Extrusive Rocks and Dike Complexes.

-Complexes.

 Au-Ag Epithermal Vein (Berger, 1986a; Mosier and others, 1986b; Park and others, 1988; Sillitoe, 1993a; Yurgenson and Grabeklis, 1995; Hedenquist and others, 1996; Rodionov and Khanchuk, 1997; Nokleberg and others, 1997; Yan and others, 2000; S.M.
-Rodionov, this study; M. Ogasawara, this study; Hongguan Yan, this study)
+Rodionov, this study; M. Ogasawara, this study; Hongquan Yan, this study)

 This deposit type consists of gently to steeply dipping quartz veins, stockworks, and disseminations that are hosted mainly in volcanic rocks.
-Associated igneous rock is commonly subaerial, calc-alkaline, volcanic rocks (andesite, dacite, and rhyolite).
-Also associated may be porphyritic shoshonite dikes or alkalic igneous rock in continental crustal sequences (thickness > 20 km) and in island arcs.
+Associated igneous rock is commonly subaerial, calc-alkaline, volcanic rock (andesite, dacite, and rhyolite).
+Also associated may be porphyritic shoshonite dikes or alkalic igneous rock in continental crustal sequences (thickness $> 20~\rm km$) and in island arcs.
 Two main types of deposits occur - low sulfidation Au-Ag epithermal vein, and high sulfidation Au epithermal vein.

-(1) Low sulfidation Au-Ag epithermal vein.
-This deposit type includes the Comstock Au, Creede, and Sado epithermal vein deposit types that contain electrum, native gold, pyrite, chalcopyrite, sphalerite, galena, tetrahedrite, arsenopyrite, tellurides, and pyrargyrite.
+Then low sulfidation Au-Ag epithermal vein deposit type includes the Comstock Au, Creede, and Sado epithermal vein deposits that contain electrum, native gold, pyrite, chalcopyrite, sphalerite, galena, tetrahedrite, arsenopyrite, tellurides, and pyrargyrite.
 Gangue minerals are quartz, adularia, illuite, calcite, and chalcedony.
-Fine-grained chalcedony-like quartz that grades into chalcedony, occurs in laminated and thin-banded colloform textures.
+Fine-grained chalcedony-like quartz, that grades into chalcedony, occurs in laminated and thin-banded colloform textures.
 Deposits are typically open-space filling veins.
 Hydrothermal alteration adjacent to veins consists of illite and smectite.
-Deposits formed from low sulfidation hydrothermal solutions with neutral pH.
+The deposit type is interpreted as forming from low sulfidation hydrothermal solutions with a neutral pH.